 Unfortunately, one of the inputs to the command was entered incorrectly and a larger set of servers was removed than intended.

-This impacted two other services in that region, the S3 index subsystem and the S3 placement subsystem.
+Some would call this typo the root cause of what ultimately impacted two other services in that region, the S3 index subsystem and the S3 placement subsystem.
 The index subsystem “manages the metadata and location information of all S3 objects in the region,” which is necessary necessary to serve all GET, LIST, PUT, and DELETE requests.
 The placement subsystem “manages allocation of new storage and requires the index subsystem to be functioning properly to correctly operate.”

 The blast radius of this change was clearly too wide.
 We must think about the impact of our code and configuration changes and intentionally limit what we impact with each change.
 It may be worth questioning whether the operator was able to enter a command that took out more capacity than should have been allowed.